ijmarshall/robotreviewer_old/README.md

 ## Developers of systematic review software?

-You may also use RobotReviewer free of charge, but with the following conditions:

-1. You display the text, 'Risk of Bias automation by RobotReviewer ([how to cite](http://vortext.systems/robotreviewer))' on the same screen or webpage on which the RobotReviewer results (highlighted text or risk of bias judgements) are displayed.
-2. For web-based tools, the text 'how to cite' should link to our website `http://vortext.systems/robotreviewer`
-3. For desktop software, you should usually link to the same website.
-If this is not possible, you may alternately display the text and example citations from the 'How to cite RobotReviewer' section below.

-## How to cite RobotReviewer
+RobotReviewer is open source and free to use under the GPL licence, version 3.0 (see the LICENCE.txt file in this repository).

 We offer RobotReviewer free of charge, but we'd be most grateful if you would cite us if you use it.
 We're academics, and thrive on links and citations!
 Getting RobotReviewer widely used and cited helps us obtain the funding to maintain the project and make RobotReviewer better.

 It also makes your methods transparent to your readers, and not least we'd love to see where RobotReviewer is used! :)

+We'd appreciate it you could:

+1. Display the text, 'Risk of Bias automation by RobotReviewer ([how to cite](http://vortext.systems/robotreviewer))' on the same screen or webpage on which the RobotReviewer results (highlighted text or risk of bias judgements) are displayed.
+2. For web-based tools, the text 'how to cite' should link to our website `http://vortext.systems/robotreviewer`
+3. For desktop software, you should usually link to the same website.
+If this is not possible, you may alternately display the text and example citations from the 'How to cite RobotReviewer' section below.

 You can cite RobotReviewer as: